m33ts4k0z/silabs-multipan-docker/README.md

 Modify the .env to change configuration (ports, enable/disable options).

+# Setup

+If you use portainer, you can deploy a stack directly from the repo.
+The firmware is included and will be automatically flashed if you don’t change anything.
+Nothing else needs to be done or moved.

+You might need to change the architecture of the pulled image in the compose file so it matches your system.

+This is for Raspberry Pi 4 using 64 bit Raspbian as host.

 ## Update

 To update firmware change the name in .env file an set AUTOFLASH_FIRMWARE to 1.